rvedotrc/node-aws-query/README.md

 Other data is rather less so - some files may be the result of several different API calls stitched together.

+The set of files dumped can vary - e.g. the "per bucket" and "per queue" files.
+Currently, `aws-query` does _not_ delete "old" files.
+Hence, unless `./var` starts off empty, you might end up with a mixture of files from this run, and from some previous run.
+Therefore you might want to `rm -rf var/*` before running `aws-query`.

 Miscellany
 ----------